SylvainMontagny/LoRaBAC/README.md

 1. **Add your device to the device list:**
-    * If you want to use the list of supported end-devices, copy the content of configuration.js file from the [GitHub repository](https://github.com/SylvainMontagny).
-Open the "TO CONFIGURE" node and paste the content in the "TO CONFIGURE" section.
+    * If you want to use the list of supported end-devices, copy the whole content of `configuration.js` file from the [GitHub repository](https://github.com/SylvainMontagny).
+Open the `TO CONFIGURE` node in the configuration group and paste the whole content to update the whole // TO CONFIGURE // section.
     * If your end-device is not natively supported by the solution, you need to follow the [Device List section](#4-the-device-list) to add a new end-device type in the device list.

 2. **Adjust properties:**